inteliquent/voice-platform-demo/README.md

 2. Ringing tone is played to calling leg
 3. New call leg is initiated to a dialable number
 4. `INBOUND_CALLER_NUMBER` variable is used as Caller Id
 5. When called party answers the two call legs are joined
 6. When either party hangs up both call legs are hung up

+#### Forward call to four numbers and loadshare among them <a href='#loadshare' id='loadshare' class='anchor' aria-hidden='true'></a> [see xml](/sample/loadshare.xml)

+1. Call is Accepted
+2. Ringing tone is played to calling leg
+3. Array of four numbers is loaded as a variable (this array could be requsted dynamically with a webhook as well)
+4. One number is selected at random and stored as variable called `RANDOM`
+5. New call leg is initiated to the randomly selected number
+5. When called party answers the two call legs are joined
+6. When either party hangs up both call legs are hung up